azu/uni-clipboard/README.md

 You can use [Shortcuts](https://apps.apple.com/us/app/shortcuts/id915249334) and [Alfred](https://www.alfredapp.com/) as client.

-For example, Alfred can use ShellScript.
+For example, Alfred allow you to use ShellScript.

 Push your clipboard to uni-clipboard.